ljmfong/Poecilia-bifurca-Characterizing-Sex-Chromosome/Characterizing Sex Chromosome.md

 ## Characterizing the Sex Chromosome in _P. bifurca_

 There are many different analyses that can be used to identify sex chromosomes.
-Here, we use a combination of male to female coverage analysis and k-mer analysis.
+Here, we use a combination of male to female coverage analysis, single-nucleotide polymorphisms (SNP) density, and k-mer analysis.
 Scripts used in this pipeline can be found under the following folder:

 ------------------------------------------------------------------------------------------------------------------------------------